chrisrob210/Flashlight/README.md

 # Flashlight
-A Simple Flashlight Toggle Script
+A Simple Flashlight Toggle Script That Plays A Sound When You Toggle